-- Academic funding: up to $37,500 annually for tuition, room and board, books, mandatory fees and some travel expense, for the junior and senior years of undergraduate study, OR a two-year master’s degree program in an IT-related field.
+- Annual academic funding for tuition, room and board, books, mandatory fees and some travel expense, for the junior and senior years of undergraduate study, OR a two-year master’s degree program in an IT-related field.

 - Stipends, housing and travel allowances for the two summer internships: A domestic internship in Washington, D.C. at the U.S. Department of State; and an international internship at a U.S. Embassy or Consulate abroad.

 - Personalized mentoring and professional development opportunities throughout the program.

 - An appointment in the Foreign Service as an Information Management Specialist upon successful completion of the program and the State Department’s requirements.
 Fellows agree to a minimum five-year commitment upon entry into the Foreign Service.

 To be eligible for consideration, candidates must be:

 - Enrolled in an undergraduate program relevant to Information Technology and entering the junior year in the fall prior to applying, OR enrolling in an IT-related master’s degree program beginning in the fall semester at the start of your fellowship program.

 - Hold a minimum 3.2 GPA on a 4.0 scale at the time of the application, and maintain this GPA through participation in the program.

 - Be able to pass medical and security clearances and suitability requirements.